Tom Aspaul

-Thomas Paul Frederick Dutton, known professionally as Tom Aspaul is a British singer and songwriter from Wolverhampton.
+Thomas Paul Frederick Dutton (born 16 September 1986), known professionally as Tom Aspaul, is a British singer and songwriter from Wolverhampton.
 He released his debut album, Black Country Disco in 2020 to critical acclaim.
-His songwriting credits include Kylie Minogue, Snakehips, Celeste and Becky Hill, amongst many others.
+His songwriting credits include Kylie Minogue, Snakehips, Celeste, and Becky Hill, among many others.

 Early life

-Tom grew up on a council estate in the Black Country.
+Tom grew up on a council estate in the Black Country and is of part Romanichal descent.
 Writing songs from an early age, he would play ideas to family and friends, but was not involved in the local music scene.
 Instead, Aspaul went on to study Architecture, followed by a master's at Central Saint Martins College of Art and Design in London.

 Music career

 Songwriting

-Tom's career in music began in earnest whilst still studying at University in London.
+Tom's career in music began in earnest while still studying at University in London.
 Encountering several A&Rs and music managers during his shifts working in an East London pub, Aspaul was eventually drafted to help write new material for the newly reformed Sugababes (then known as Mutya Keisha Siobhan) in 2012.
 In October 2013, after uploading a demo to SoundCloud, his song "Indiana" was signed to Little Boots' label, On Repeat Records.
 Produced by MNEK, the single attracted support from Popjustice and Pitchfork.
 The song was covered and renamed as "Feels So Good" by Australian singer Kylie Minogue.
 Minogue included it on her twelfth studio album, Kiss Me Once, with Aspaul contributing backing vocals.
 Tom signed his first publishing deal soon after.

 In September 2015, Tom co-wrote and featured on XYconstant's single, "Do It Well", released on FFRR Records/Parlophone in September 2015.
 The track was featured on several 'Best of 2015' lists, eventually being nominated for the 2016 Popjustice £20 Music Prize, an annual prize awarded by music website Popjustice, recognising the "best British pop single of the previous year".
-During this time, often in five songwriting sessions a week, Aspaul's other credits include writing singles for AlunaGeorge, LIZ, The X Factor thirteenth series winner Matt Terry (and the runner-up Saara Aalto), Snakehips and Celeste, amongst others.
+During this time, often in five songwriting sessions a week, Aspaul's other credits include writing singles for AlunaGeorge, LIZ, The X Factor thirteenth series winner Matt Terry (and the runner-up Saara Aalto), Snakehips and Celeste, among others.